Click (2006 film): Release and promotion

 Clicks official website debuted in late December 2005, consisting only of the film's official trailer; C.S.
 Strowbridge of The Numbers called the trailer "better than I expected.
 It seems like Adam Sandler is serious about maturing as an actor."
 Other interactive features and pages were added later on, such as a plot summary, image gallery, information about the cast and crew, audio and video clips, and a Control Your Universe poster generator.

 The film screened out of competition at the San Sebastian International Film Festival.
 The film was released in the United States on June 23, 2006, and made its UK premiere in a London Empire Cinema on September 28, 2006.

 Home media

 Click was released on DVD, Blu-ray, and UMD on October 10, 2006, by Sony Pictures Home Entertainment.
-It was the first dual layer Blu-ray disc released by Sony.
+It was the first dual layer Blu-ray disc to be released by Sony.
+Ahead of the 20th anniversary of its release, the film was released on 4K Ultra HD Blu-ray on June 23, 2026.